 Training and Educational Coordinator

-Dante recently received an Honours Bachelor of Arts with distinction from the Centre for Drama, Theatre, and Performance Studies and the John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto.
-Dante is looking forward to studying at LAMDA in London, UK in autumn 2020.
+Dante received an Honours Bachelor of Arts with distinction from the Centre for Drama, Theatre, and Performance Studies and the John H. Daniels Faculty at the University of Toronto in 2020.
+In 2021, Dante studied at the London Academy of Music and Dramatic Arts earning a diploma under their Semester Programme in Classical Acting.

 Assistant Creative Director & Teaching Assistant